AI-Based Automated Speech Therapy Tools for persons with Speech Sound Disorders: A Systematic Literature Review: Results

 \subsection{Effectiveness (RQ4)}

-The effectiveness of AI-based automated speech therapy tools depends on their performance compared to SLPs.
+The effectiveness of AI-based automated speech therapy tools depends on their performance compared to the conventional mode of speech therapy provided by SLPs.
 Moreover, automated speech therapy tools providing wrong feedback can be disastrous to children’s speech improvement.
-Few studies (4 out of 24) compared the results of their automated tool with human experts (SLPs) (see figure \ref{fig12}).
-Ballard et al. conducted an interrater agreement test between their ASR tool and SLPs and found ASR-human agreement averaged 80\% \cite{ref_26}.
-In another study, Sztaho et al. found that their automated tool scores correspond to the subjective evaluation by SLPs \cite{ref_19}.
-Bykbaev et al. found that over 90\% of the therapy plans generated automatically by their expert ”Spelta” were ”better than” or ”as good as ” what the SLPs would have created manually \cite{ref_14}.
-Moreover, in the study by Saz et al., their Automatic Speech Recognition (ASR) and Pronunciation Verification (PV) modules based on impaired speech utterances provided performance similar to SLPs \cite{ref_23}.
+Few studies (4 out of 24) compared the results of their automated tool with the conventional mode of speech therapy provided by SLPs (see Figure \ref{fig:distribution_AI_human_experts}).
+Ballard et al. conducted an interrater agreement test between their ASR tool and SLPs and found ASR-human agreement averaged 80\% \citep{30_ballard2019feasibility}.
+In another study, Sztaho et al. found that their automated tool scores correspond to the subjective evaluation by SLPs \citep{23_sztaho2018computer}.
+Bykbaev et al. found that over 90\% of the therapy plans generated automatically by their expert ”Spelta” were ”better than” or ”as good as ” what the SLPs would have created manually \citep{18_robles2016evaluation}.
+Moreover, in the study by Saz et al., their Automatic Speech Recognition (ASR) and Pronunciation Verification (PV) modules based on impaired speech utterances provided performance similar to SLPs \citep{27_saz2009tools}.